Thinking, Fast and Slow

 System 1 and System 2 work together to shape our perception and decision-making.
 While System 1 quickly generates impressions and feelings, System 2 can endorse or override these initial reactions.
 This interaction between the systems explains why we can sometimes make quick, intuitive decisions, and other times require more careful and analytical thinking.

-Examples of System 1 and System 2 in action include:
+System 1 and System 2 in action include:

 - System 1: Reacting to a sudden sound.